attogram/attogram/actions/about.md

 Setup: Install
 ==============
 * Install into a web accessable directory
 * edit .htaccess, set FallbackResource to the full web path to the index.php file in the install directory
-* copy config.sample.php to config.php
-* edit config.php  to change default configuration settings
+* (Optional) copy config.sample.php to config.php and edit to change default settings

 Setup: Database
 ==============
-* Make sure ./db/ directory is writeable by the web server (especially on unix systems)
+* Make sure ./db/ directory is writeable by the web server
-* load the homepage, goto admin action 'database-setup', click 'Create Attogram Tables'
+* load the homepage, goto admin action 'db-setup', click 'Create Attogram Tables'
-* load the homepage, goto admin action 'database-phpLiteAdmin', login as 'attogram'
+* load the homepage, goto admin action 'db-admin', login as 'attogram'

 Setup: Users
 ============